Do I have to become someone I'm not In Order to Lead?

 "Without Meghna’s sensitivity and expert facilitation to talk about the thing we were scared to, we wouldn’t be where we are now...We were stuck for so long—and now I’m so excited about what comes next."

 Organizations typically engage me when they are navigating a leadership transition, a team alignment challenge, or a significant moment of cultural or strategic change.
+The leaders who navigate what comes next will be the ones who understand the game they're actually in.
+This is the work that makes that possible.